 - Have an official evaluation/degree progress report that is no more than six months old

 - Be currently enrolled at UMUC as an undergraduate student (Portfolio is not available at the graduate level)

-Applications for EXCL 301 and 001 must be submitted two weeks before the start date of the session in which you plan to enroll.
+Applications for EXCL 301 and 001 must be submitted before registering for the course.
 For specific session dates, view the academic calendar.

 If you apply but do not register, you must reapply when you plan to take the class.